-

 If an employer intends to undertake a collective dismissal, they must start a consultation process, during which the employees’ representative body or, if there is none, the employees themselves, must be informed of the reasons for the collective dismissal, the number of employees affected, the number of people usually employed by the company, and the timeframe within which it is planned to carry out the dismissals.
 The competent authorities must also be informed that a consultation process is underway and given the above-mentioned information.

-The employer must also give the representative body or, if there is none, the employees themselves the opportunity to make suggestions on how to avoid or limit the dismissals and mitigate their consequences.
+The employer must also give the representative body or, if there is none, all employees directly the opportunity to make suggestions on how to avoid or limit the dismissals and mitigate their consequences.

-Once the consultation process is completed, the employer must review the suggestions carefully and notify the competent cantonal authorities and employees in writing of the outcome of the consultation process and provide all necessary information on the planned dismissals.
-It is only once this notification has been made that notice can be given to the dismissed employees.
+Once the consultation process is completed, the employer must review the suggestions carefully, notify the competent cantonal authorities and employees in writing of the outcome of the consultation process and provide all necessary information on the planned dismissals.
+It is only once this notification has been made that notice can be given to the employees to be dismissed.

-Additionally, all companies that dismiss ten or more employees at a time are required by law to notify the competent authorities at the latest on the day that notice is given.
-In cantons where the local labour market requires it, this number can be lowered.
-For example, in the canton of Geneva, any company that wishes to dismiss six or more employees must notify the competent authorities.
+Additionally, all companies that dismiss ten or more employees at once are required by law to notify the competent authorities at the latest on the day that notice is given.
+In some cantons, this number can be lower (for example, in the Canton of Geneva, this notification obligation is triggered when it is intended to dismiss six or more employees).

-Moreover, companies that usually employ at least 250 people and intend to terminate at least 30 employees within 30 days for management reasons unrelated to the employees themselves, must establish a social plan.
-In order to do so, the employer must carry out negotiations with the contracting trade union if the employer is party to a collective labour agreement, or otherwise with the employees’ representative body or, if there is none, with the employees themselves.
-If a social plan cannot be agreed upon during negotiations, an arbitral tribunal must be appointed.
+Moreover, companies with a workforce of at least 250 employees (head count) intending to terminate at least 30 employees within 30 days for reasons unrelated to the employees must initiate negotiations with the employees aiming at establishing a social plan.
+Negotiations have to be carried out with the contracting trade union (if the employer is party to a collective labour agreement) or otherwise with the employees’ representative body or, if there is none, with all employees directly.
+If no agreement on a social plan is found during negotiations, an arbitral tribunal must be appointed.

-Even though there is currently no statutory obligation for companies that do not usually employ at least 250 people to put in place a social plan in the event of a collective dismissal, it is frequent for companies to choose to do so or to enter into a collective labour agreement which compels them to do so.
-The aim of such a social plan is to provide benefits to dismissed employees (e.g. severance payments, additional pension contributions, outplacement, etc.).
+Even though there is currently no statutory obligation for companies that do not usually employ at least 250 people to put in place a social plan in the event of a collective dismissal, it is frequent for companies to choose to do so.
+Social plan obligations can also be provided for in collective bargaining agreements.
+The aim of a social plan is to provide benefits to dismissed employees (e.g. severance payments, additional pension contributions, outplacement, etc.).

 -